yaseenkady/tree.pro/raw/16_endocrine/3_pituitary_gland/less/hypopituitarism.md

 # .

-Commonly originates from gonadotroph, which secrete LH and FSH.
+The most common cause is adenoma, typically of gonadotroph, which secrete LH and FSH.

 # <